MNoumanAbbasi/Fruit-Classifier/README.md

 ## Data
 Data for training was taken from Kaggle: [Fruits 360](https://www.kaggle.com/moltean/fruits).
+You can also use your own dataset.
+You can refer to the [fast.ai documentation](https://docs.fast.ai/) for details on how to load your own dataset.

 As mentioned in the notebook, you can download and store the dataset on the runtime server or on Google Drive by mounting it.

 **Note:** The Jupyter notebook was run using Google Colab.
 Therefore it is recommended, you use the same.